Putin’s RevengeView film

 RYAN LIZZA: Obama came in and thought, “Well, this is another relationship that was probably a victim of─ of, you know, the neoconservative foreign policy.
 So let’s take a look at it, and let’s repair it.”

-Editor's Note (12/12/2017): After this film aired, The New Yorker announced that it was firing Ryan Lizza for what the magazine described as “improper sexual conduct,” a charge Lizza denied.
-CNN also announced that it had suspended Lizza as an on-air correspondent pending an investigation into his case.
+Editor's Note (01/26/2018): After this film aired, The New Yorker announced that it was firing Ryan Lizza for what the magazine described as “improper sexual conduct,” a charge Lizza denied.
+CNN also announced that it had suspended Lizza as an on-air correspondent pending an investigation.
+The network reinstated Lizza in January 2018, saying that based on the findings of the investigation, it "found no reason to continue to keep Mr. Lizza off the air.”

 THOMAS GRAHAM: Each American administration has come to office thinking that it had to, and it could, build a constructive relationship with the Russians.